 As a result of those attacks, the Tunisian people is suffering from yet another blow to their main (if not only) source of income.
 Tunisian people are poor people, life is very hard most of the time and summer is for many the only chance to get some decent income and make ends meet, feed their family and pay bills.
 No only that but the government has now declared the “state of emergency” in all the country so once again the Tunisian people find itself living a restricted life, under closer surveillance and everything else this measure entails.

 Well I’m gonna tell you what is going to happen.
 I’ve seen it all before with my very eyes.
-Back in the summer of 2012 (shortly after the Arab Spring Movement started in Tunisia and all over North Africa and the Middle East) I travelled to Tunisia from the UK… in an empty plane!
+Back in the summer of 2012 (shortly after the Arab Spring Movement started in Tunisia, all over North Africa and the Middle East) I travelled to Tunisia from the UK… in an empty plane!
 I talked a lot with the plane crew and they knew the season was over, ruined and that Tunisia was doomed financially for at least a few years.

 The same is going to happen again.
 The summer season is completely ruined this year and in the future Tunisia will struggle to rebuild trust and re-start its tourism-lead economy.
 In the meantime what of the hundred thousands of people who depend on tourists to make a living?
 I’m not talking about Airlines and big hotels, I’m talking about street vendors, small restaurant owners, local guides…?
 Tunisia is not like the UK, there is no welfare money to fall back on!
 Those are going to suffer.
 BIG TIME!

 So what can you do, you ask?
-Well for a start, read and share this post, and any other posts which are intended to help Tunisia rebuild that all-important trust with holiday makers.
+Well for a start, read and share this post, and any other post intended to help Tunisia rebuild that all-important trust with holiday makers.
 If you had planned on going to Tunisia please don’t cancel.
 And you if are going to Tunisia like me (I’ll be there soon) take the time to talk to the people, eat in their restaurants, buy their souvenirs and show them YOU CARE.

 For people in Tunisia it’s not all about money, it’s also about people!
 We must do what we can to show people in Tunisia that we KNOW they are not responsible for those terrible acts.
 Many reports have now surfaced since the attacks, about how Tunisians did everything they could to protect tourists, from shielding them and making a human chain around hotels to throwing projectile onto the attackers and even running after him at great personal risk.